Nebraska Poker Online

 “Gambling device shall mean any device, machine, paraphernalia, writing, paper, instrument, article, or equipment that is used or usable for engaging in gambling, whether that activity consists of gambling between persons or gambling by a person involving the playing of a machine.”

 It continues to say how a computer can be deemed a gambling device.
 Click here to read the full statute.

-Lotteries – The Nebraska State Lottery was established in 1993, and they were the 37th lottery officially formed.
-Pickle cards are also legal which are called pull-tab cards in most other states.
+The Nebraska State Lottery was established in 1993.
+It was the 37th lottery in the US.
+Pickle cards are also legal.
+Those are called pull-tab cards in most states.
 You must be 19 or older to buy a lottery ticket and only cash is accepted at licensed locations.
 The lottery netted $183.4 million for the state in 2018.

-Bingo – Unlike purchasing a lottery ticket where you need to be 19 years of age, for bingo you can be 18 years old.
+Unlike purchasing a lottery ticket where you need to be 19 years of age.
+You only need to be 18 to play bingo in Nebraska.
 Bingo is legal as long as it’s conducted by a licensed organization.
 Non-profits can fill out an application to receive a special permit for fundraising activities.

-Tribal Gaming – Indian casinos are allowed and legal in the state as long as they abide by the Indian Gaming Regularity Act.
-We could only find four Indian casinos in the state of Nebraska, which are Class II gaming which limits the full realm of casino gambling games allowed.
+Indian casinos are allowed and legal in the state as long as they abide by the Indian Gaming Regularity Act.
+Nebraska has four Indian casinos.
+The Winnebago Tribe of Nebraska owns two of them and the Santee Sioux Tribe own the other two.